Skip to main content

 Biography

-Konstantinos Kamnitsas is Associate Professor of Engineering Science (Biomedical Imaging) at the Department of Engineering Science, and a Non-Tutorial Fellow at Wolfson College.
+Konstantinos Kamnitsas is Associate Professor of Engineering Science (Medical Imaging) at the Department of Engineering Science, and a Non-Tutorial Fellow at Wolfson College.
+He is co-director of the EPSRC CDT in Healthcare Data Science (2024-).
 His research focuses on Machine-Learning (ML) and primarily deep neural networks for medical image analysis.
 His work has two main goals:

-• Develop more reliable, transparent and accountable models for safer use in healthcare.
+• Develop reliable, transparent and accountable AI models for safe use in healthcare.

 • Empower radiologists, clinicians and researchers with intelligent ML-based tools to better address their research questions and needs of clinical workflows.